rstemmer/sterm/README.md

 sterm is a minimal serial terminal that focus on being easy to use and not sucking. - This client simply works.
 It has inline input and supports Unicode (utf-8).
+Each character typed gets directly send to the connected device without buffering.
 It writes whatever it receives to *stdout* so that also ANSI escape sequences work as expected.

 *Ideal for debugging:*
 With the ``--binary`` option, the received data will be output byte wise as hexadecimal numbers.

 *Ideal for a remote Linux shell:*
-With the ``--unbuffered`` option, each character typed gets directly send to the connected device without buffering and echoing.
+With the ``--noecho`` option, each character typed gets directly send to the connected device without buffering and echoing.
+This makes the Linux console usage seamlessly like using telnet or ssh.

 **Project State:** Alive and maintained